wkaisertexas/RandomURL/README.md

 www.microsoft.com 40%
 ```

-The project was created using django.

 Site users can change the destination / probability of going to a site after the fact by editing urls in their profile.
 This way if a QR code is already posted somewhere public, it can be changed easily.

 ## Use of Site
-This project can be forked to create a custom version of this script, but it will also be available for free [here](url).
+This project can be forked to create a custom version of this script, but it will also be available for free [here](https://random-url-generator.herokuapp.com/).